 which asserts that all components of linear momentum must be conserved, regardless of what happens during the actual collision.
 We will work on an air table which constrains the motion to the x-y plane and reduces the frictional forces in that plane nearly to zero, so we would expect Eq.
 1 to hold for our examples.

-Angular momentum is a little more complicated because there are two parts for a rigid body.
+Angular momentum is a little more complicated because there are two parts to a rigid body.
 The part due to translational motion is

 where r is a vector from the chosen, fixed origin to the centre of mass, and v is the velocity of the centre of mass.
 There is also angular momentum due to the rotation or ‘spin’ of the object about the centre of mass, given by